dpi-tta-lessons/ruby-numeric/content.md

 ## Project: Number

-In this project, you will write Ruby programs that leverage these string methods.
+In this project, you will write Ruby programs that leverage these number methods.
 This project includes automated tests, so click this link to get started <https://github.com/dpi-tta-projects/ruby-numeric/fork>, fork the repository and create a codespace.

 <aside class="warning">
   In order to get credit for completing this project you'll need to open the assignment link from canvas to generate an access token.